etbala/LeetCodeDuels/code_outline.md

   - `background.js` - Handles background tasks for the browser extension.
   - `contentScript.js` - Scripts that run in the context of web pages loaded by the browser.
   - `matchmake.js` - Handles the logic for matchmaking users for duels.
+  - `signup.js` - Handles the logic for signing up users.
+This mainly includes adding their credentials to the DB (through the backend).
+  - `login.js` - Handles the logic for logging in users.
+This mainly includes comparing their credientials to the DB (through the backend).

 ### Backend (Server)
 The backend server is implemented in Go and handles API requests, located in the `server` directory: